JohnTelford/mkdocs/docs/mkdocs.md

 - Developers use it and their local repository to Preview how features, fixes, experimental ideal, they are working on will possible look on the website

-- Content Delivery network(CDN) uses it create Previews for stakeholders Holders
+- Content Delivery network(CDN) uses it create Previews for Stakeholders Holders

 It is also used by the do build and deploy the production website from the Central Repository